Publication Ethics and Malpractice

 Circumstances may arise where an article is published that must later be retracted or removed.
 These are exceptional circumstances and are not taking lightly.
 When a paper is retracted, the journal and the journal's preservation site will retain all versions of retracted or removed papers.
 We will follow the best practice and recommendations of ICMJE: http://www.icmje.org/index.html#corrections.

-Withdrawal could be used for papers in the Press, an early version of the articles containing some errors, or submitted twice.
-An article could be withdrawn if they represent infringements of professional, ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data.
-Withdrawn means that the article content is removed and replaced with the statement that the article has been withdrawn according to the SPPH, LLC Policy on Article in Press Withdrawal.
+Withdrawal could be used for published papers, papers in the Press, an early version of the articles containing some errors, or submitted twice.
+An article could be withdrawn if it represents infringements of professional or ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, or fraudulent use of data.
+Withdrawn means that the article content is removed and replaced with the statement that the article has been withdrawn according to the SPPH, LLC Policy on Article Withdrawal.

-Retraction could happen if a manuscript contains infringements of professional, ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data.
+Retraction could happen if a manuscript contains infringements of professional, or ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data.
 It may also happen when error correction is needed in a publication.
 In this case, the following steps will be followed:

 A retraction note titled "Retraction: [article title]" signed by the authors and/or the editor will be published in the journal's subsequent issue and listed in the contents list.

 If the paper is defamatory or infringes on others' legal rights, or we have good reason to expect it will be, the subject of a court order, or where the article, if acted upon, might pose a serious health risk, we will remove an article from the online database.
 In these cases, while the metadata (Title and Authors) will be retained, the text will be replaced with a screen indicating the article has been removed for legal reasons.